Logmanager documentation

 <189>date=2023-03-30 time=15:10:32 devname="fortigate" devid="FGTXXXXXXXXXX" eventtime=1680181831275545540 tz="+0200" logid="0000000020" type="traffic" subtype="forward" level="notice" vd="logmanager" srcip=192.0.0.20 srcport=5800 srcintf="interface" srcintfrole="lan" dstip=192.0.0.112 dstport=51100 dstintf="interface" dstintfrole="lan" srccountry="Reserved" dstcountry="Reserved" sessionid=89863 proto=17 action="accept" policyid=1 policytype="policy" poluuid="921f6344-c8e9-51ed-6b51-36e37acbdaf5" policyname="policy_name" service="udp/51100" trandisp="noop" duration=264373 sentbyte=46193641625 rcvdbyte=0 sentpkt=61293266 rcvdpkt=0 appcat="unscanned" sentdelta=25083758 rcvddelta=0 devtype="Router" mastersrcmac="00:00:00:00:00:00" srcmac="00:00:00:00:00:00" srcserver=0

-If you choose to drop this information, you can save 10 to 80% (depending on traffic) of the log events from FortiGate.
+If you choose to drop this information, you can save 10 to 80% (depending on the traffic) of the log events from FortiGate.

 Configuring optimization from the CLI: